Feeder (band): Torpedo (2022–2023)

-Black/Red (2023-present)
+Black/Red (2023–present)

-In October 2023, the band announced a new album, and released two singles on the same day, "Playing With Fire" and "Elf".
+In October 2023, the band announced a new album, and released two singles on the same day, "Playing With Fire" and "ELF".
 Black/Red was released on 5 April 2024.
-It the band's first double album, completing a trilogy begun with Torpedo.
+It was the band's first double album, completing a trilogy begun with Torpedo.
 Nicholas explained of the album: "I really wanted the album to be split in two parts for the listener, CD1 and CD2, black and red rather than be one long player, almost like a musical production with an interval."

 Sales and legacy

 Between 1997 and 2012, Feeder accumulated 25 top 75 singles when guest singles are excluded.
 They have headlined many of the UK's major venues, such as Wembley Arena, Birmingham National Indoor Arena, Birmingham LG Arena, Bournemouth International Centre and the Cardiff International Arena.

 Feeder's overall album sales stand at 1,957,016 in the United Kingdom, as of 6 October 2017.
-Their second-highest selling release is 2002's Comfort in Sound, shifting over 506,000 units in the UK.
+Their second-highest selling release is 2002's Comfort in Sound, shifting over 506,000 units in the UK as of October 2016.
 As of October 2017, The Singles has sold 524,000 copies.
 In the UK, Feeder has accumulated seven gold and platinum records.
 Gold records in Ireland for The Singles, Comfort in Sound and Echo Park brings their worldwide total to ten.
 In 2024, "Buck Rogers" received a Platinum award for 600,000 UK consumption sales, 23 years after its release.
 2001's "Just a Day" was certified Gold in 2023 for 400,000 consumption sales.
 That same year also seen 1997's Polythene, receive a Gold award from the BPI for sales of 100,000; almost 20 years to its release date.

 Despite having dropped out of mainstream radio play since 2008, Silent Cry reached No. 8 on the UK albums chart in its first week of release, with 16,000 units sold.
 It has sold less than 50,000 units to date according to Chrysalis, the owners of the now defunct Echo Label.
 The Silent Cry tour was Feeder's longest, playing 29 dates, with many selling out.
 Nevertheless, Silent Cry remains Feeder's first album not to achieve at least gold status.